-Even more shocking to New Zealanders was the massive fire that engulfed Ballantyne’s department store in Christchurch on 18 November 1947.
-At 3.30 p.m. smoke was discovered in the basement of the furniture department of the sprawling store, which consisted of seven linked buildings.
+Even more shocking to New Zealanders was the massive fire that engulfed Ballantynes department store in Christchurch on 18 November 1947.
+Just after 3.30 p.m. smoke was discovered in the basement of the furniture department of the sprawling store, which consisted of seven linked buildings.
 Soon most of the 300 store employees and the customers had got out of the store.

 Brigade battles blaze

 It was also a while before the fire brigade was called, and by the time fire engines arrived the blaze was burning fiercely.
 The brigade’s two most senior officers were on leave, and the officer in charge was inexperienced.
 All the firefighters could do was stop the fire from spreading.
-The building was reduced to a shell, and 41 people were killed, making it New Zealand’s most deadly fire.
+The building was reduced to a shell, and 41 people were killed in New Zealand’s most deadly fire.